-The ultimate goal of this study was to use estimates of stream metabolism with a derived gas exchange value to predict trout biomass in headwater streams and to investigate what water quality parameters best predict stream metabolism and trout biomass.
+The ultimate goal of this study was to use estimates of stream metabolism with a derived gas exchange value to predict trout biomass in headwater streams and to investigate which water quality parameters best predict stream metabolism and trout biomass.

-Ha1: GPP will have a positive relationship with stream nutrients.

-Ha2: ER will have a positive relationship with stream nutrients.

-Ha3: Trout biomass will have a positive relationship with stream nutrients.

-Ha4 Trout biomass will have a positive relationship with GPP.

-Ha5: Trout biomass will have a positive relationship with ER.
+Hypotheses

+My hypotheses to be tested are that: 1) GPP will have a positive relationship with stream nutrients.
+2) ER will have a positive relationship with stream nutrients.
+3) Trout biomass will have a positive relationship with stream nutrients.
+4) Trout biomass will have a positive relationship with GPP.
+5) Trout biomass will have a positive relationship with ER.

 Methods